- Does EnDAO custody our money or execute trades?

 - Are we going to accidentally become a regulated investment fund?

 - Investment clubs in the US typically structure as general partnerships under Investment Company Act §3(c)(1), which exempts pools with ≤100 beneficial owners and no public offering.
 Crossing either threshold triggers fund-law exposure.
 EnDAO doesn’t police this — your club’s counsel should — but the ledger gives you a clean answer to "who counts as a beneficial owner."
+Real-estate and angel investing groups increasingly use Series LLC structures to compartmentalize liability across deals; EnDAO records the per-series governance separately on the ledger.

 - Can different members have different ownership weights?